Let’s kick things off with a key question: are you communicating internally with your PMM team? 🙋♂️

 After taking a closer look at some of the methods being used by product marketers, we found a number of diverse methods were being used during the competitive intelligence process.

-(76.5%) of PMMs said they check out press releases and media mentions to understand the current activities of those within their market, with 74.3% taking the relatively old-fashioned approach and heading straight to the source itself, checking out websites and marketing activities.
+81.2% of PMMs said they check out press releases and media mentions to understand the current activities of those within their market - an increase from 2020 at 76.5%.
+Plus, an increase from 2020 (74.3%) showed that 76.5% of participants took the relatively old-fashioned approach and headed straight to the source itself, checking out websites and marketing activities.

 What is internal research?